 Juvenile Justice Prevention Services include face to face contact with the family at a minimum once (1) per week, for a minimum of one (1) hour.
 Such contact must occur at least twice (2) monthly in the family residence.
 Such services occur in a variety of locations but the family need dictates this.
+All professionals schedule appointments at the convenience of the family.
 As the families' designated case planning agency, the provider will be responsible for service coordination amongst any other agencies involved.